strategineer/personal-website/content/blog/2025-01-23/index.md

 I think I mostly succeeded in running a high tension high lethality campaign even though no player characters died in regular combat encounters.

-Almost every combat encounter the PCs found themselves in had one or more of the PCs drop to 0 HP, usually our 4 HP goblin witch Blotbug, who were put in a "downed but not out" state and found themselves a round or two away from dying more often than not.
+Almost every combat encounter the PCs found themselves in had one or more of them drop to 0 HP, be put in a "downed but not out" state and found themselves a round or two away from dying more often than not.

 To make these moments more thrilling than they would be otherwise, I "borrowed" the best rule from {{< book_url "Mothership 1E">}} and integrated it into the Shadowdark rules.